joshuavetos/Tessrax/docs/metrics_specification.md

 * **Exact match** is required for string, version, and hash values.
 * **Numeric fields** tolerate a ±0.01 delta to account for floating-point jitter.
-* **Regressions** beyond the tolerance thresholds trigger a `needs_reaudit` annotation instead of failing the pipeline to signal manual investigation.
+* **Regressions** beyond the tolerance thresholds fail the verification job and emit a `needs_reaudit` annotation to signal mandatory manual investigation.

 ### Manual Overrides